 - We observed the premises to be clean and tidy.
-There were cleaning schedules and monitoring systems in place. - The practice nurse was the infection prevention and control (IPC) clinical lead who liaised with the local infection prevention teams to keep up to date with best practice.
+There were cleaning schedules and monitoring systems in place. - The nurse prescriber was the infection prevention and control (IPC) clinical lead who liaised with the local infection prevention teams to keep up to date with best practice.
 There was an IPC protocol and staff had received up to date training.
-Annual IPC audits were undertaken and we saw evidence that action was taken to address any improvements identified as a result.
+However, we did not see any IPC audits that had recently been undertaken.
+We spoke with the practice manager about this and they gave us their assurances that an annual IPC audit would be completed by the end of July 2017.
+We also saw that hand washing audits had been completed over the last 12 months.